HaimengBai/431slides/wrapup/README.md

 ## Course Evaluation for me

 In addition to the University evaluation, I would be **extremely** grateful if you completed [this evaluation](https://goo.gl/forms/DD2hL8g6GOHxCzwc2) for me as soon as you can.
-One question refers to the project presentation, but otherwise, you should be able to complete this now.
-Thank you in advance.

-As of 2017-12-14 at 2:30 AM, I had received this from 39/50 people.
-Thanks!
+As of 2017-12-14 at 10:35 PM, I had received this from 45/50 people, so thank you very much!

+## Christmas Wassail Concert

+Dr. Love is one of five featured singers in the annual Wassail Christmas Concert given by the Chagrin Studio Orchestra at Chagrin Valley Little Theater on December 22 and 23 starting at 6:15 (wassail and cookies), 7:00 (downbeat) each evening.
+Wrap yourself up in the music of the season with 40+ of Cleveland's finest musicians for a mere $25 (adults) and $15 (students).
+If you are interested, visit [CVLT's Tickets page](https://app.arts-people.com/index.php?show=81251).
+It is my understanding that the concerts will sell out in advance.

+## Preparing for 432

+Those of you taking 432, thank you for your interest.
+    - The course begins January 16, and I cannot promise to have anything ready for you before that date.
+If I do, I'll let you know here.
+    - Dr. Love will be at CWRU on 2017-12-21.
+If you need to talk to him, send an email.
+He will be away from email Dec 23 - Jan 2 and again from Jan 7 - 14.
+    - 431-help is now closed.
+We'll reopen on the first day of 432 class: 2018-01-16.
+We still call it 431-help in 432.
+    - If you want to see a list of potential topics for 432 and some indication of likely emphasis, [click here](https://github.com/THOMASELOVE/431slides/blob/master/class_27/taskafter26.md) and scroll down.
+I've linked a few things there.
+    - I'll encourage you to continue working with R, and a very useful thing to do is read [R for Data Science](http://r4ds.had.co.nz/) and work on some of the trickier materials there.
+    - I'll also encourage you to look at Jenny Bryan's [Happy Git with R](http://happygitwithr.com/), and be sure to email me your GitHub account name.
+    - It can't hurt to review R Studio's [extensive and growing list of webinars](https://www.rstudio.com/resources/webinars/) designed to help you get more out of your R and R Studio experiences.
+This is a great place to get started learning about, for example, Shiny.

 ## Project Hints / Suggestions